JuliaLang/julia/doc/src/manual/style-guide.md

 @evalpoly(1, 2, 3 ^ cbrt(27))
 ```

-The function-like form should be use for macros appearing within another expression, to make
+The function-like form should be used for macros appearing within another expression, to make
 the end of the macro construct clear.

 The statement-like form should be used to annotate blocks: